 Tap the big button on the front and it'll automatically start GPS tracking and streaming your workout playlist.
 Got a Pebble Watch? it'll shut down any duplicate features and show pace, distance and speed info on your wrist.

 If you just want GPS tracking, it can last for five days in a low-power mode, sending a text message to let you know where it is - a bit like Bluetooth tracker Tile.
 It's running Android 5.0 underneath, even if you can't see it, so Pebble expects there will be plenty of clever hacks to get extra features out of it.

 Naturally Pebble has taken to Kickstarter to launch the Core, the same place it first saw crowdfunding success with the original E-ink smartwatch.
 The campaign has barely been going for an hour, but the total has already ticked over US$200,000.

 It won't actually start shipping until January next year, though, so you're in for a long wait to get your hands on one.
 The upcoming Pebble 2 will turn up much sooner.
-Still, that should be just in time to help shift a few post-Christmas pounds.
+Still, that should be just in time to help shift a few post-Christmas kilos.